MrPaulScrivens/Version10/Content Structures.md

 - **What If:** Explore hypothetical scenarios to challenge thinking or inspire innovation.
 - **Trends and Predictions:** Analyze industry trends and where they might lead, helping your audience prepare for the future.
 - **Objection Handling:** Address common doubts or hesitations your audience might have, offering reassuring insights.
-- **Interactive/Challenge Content:** Set up small challenges that encourage your audience to take action and report back.
 - **Q&A/AMA Style:** Answer common or community-submitted questions to foster engagement and trust.
 - **Failure Analysis:** Dissect a failure (personal or otherwise) to highlight lessons learned and growth opportunities.
 - **The Formula Fallacy**: Why popular frameworks fail in certain contexts